nazmulidris/developerlife.com/_posts/2024-06-10-rust-miette-error-handling.md

 excerpt: |
   miette is an excellent crate that can make error handling in Rust powerful, flexible, and easy to use.
 It provides a way to create custom error types, add context to errors, and display errors in a user-friendly way.
-In this article, we'll explore how to use miette to improve error handling in your Rust applications.
+In this article, video, and repo, we'll explore how to use miette to improve error handling in your Rust applications.
 layout: post
 categories:
   - Rust